deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 Initially, you will be prompted for the dataset that you want to use as well as for the chart type.
-The Superset GUI provides comprehensive previews of each chart type making it very easy to find the exact chart that you need.
+The Superset GUI provides comprehensive previews of each chart type making it very easy to find the exact kind that you need.

-At the next step you will be redirected to the chart creation interface.
+At the next step, you will be redirected to the chart creation interface.
-Depending on the kind of chat that you have chosen previously, there will be menus available to choose a column for the x-axis and, optionally, a column for the y-axis.
+Depending on the kind of chat that you have chosen previously, menus will be available to choose a column for the x-axis and, optionally, a column for the y-axis.
 As mentioned above, a separate menu for data filters will also be available.
-If you need to draw data from the `data` column, you will need to find the `custom_sql` option when adding the column and put in the extraction expression, as shown in the examples above.
+If you need to use the data from the `data` column, you will need to find the `custom_sql` option when adding the column and put in the extraction expression, as shown in the examples above.